gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    {{RFC4960}}.
 Note that the a_rwnd value is across all user messages being delivered.

-   For receiver supporting partial delivery of user messages a_rwnd will not limit the maximum size of the DTLS protected user message.
-   This as the receiver can move parts of the DTLS protected user message from the SCTP receiver buffer into a buffer for DTLS processing.
-And when each complete DTLS record have been received from SCTP it can in its turn be processed and the plain text fragment can in its turn be partially delivered to the user application.
+   For a receiver supporting partial delivery of user messages a_rwnd will not limit the maximum size of the DTLS protected user message because the receiver can move parts of the DTLS protected user message from the SCTP receiver buffer into a buffer for DTLS processing.
+When each complete DTLS record have been received from SCTP, it can  be processed and the plain text fragment can, in its turn, be partially delivered to the user application.

    Thus, the limit of the largest user message is dependent on buffering allocated for DTLS processing as well as the DTLS/SCTP API to the application.
-To ensure that the sender have some understanding of limitation on the receiver size a TLS extension "dtls_over_sctp_maximum_message_size" {{TLS-Extension}} is used to signal the endpoints receiver capability when it comes to user message size.
+To ensure that the sender have some understanding of the maximum receiver size a TLS extension "dtls_over_sctp_maximum_message_size" {{TLS-Extension}} is used to signal the endpoints receiver capability when it comes to user message size.